Table of Contents

 - 28.5mm (1 1/8″) is more common than a true 28mm.
 Non-competition olympic lifters find this size acceptable.
-It’s also a good size for a general-use bar for all exercises.
+It’s also a good size for an all-purpose bar for all exercises for strength training purposes.

 - 29mm (1 1/8″) is a common size for powerlifting exercises.
 The extra thickness is a little more comfortable for presses so the bar doesn’t dig into your palms as much, and it’s a little stiffer to prevent whip.
 It’s still small enough that you can get a good grip on it for deadlifts.